 This is no longer a future trend.
 Smartphone integration is here and available on most late model vehicles.
 In essence, a driver can seamlessly connect a phone to the car’s infotainment system and access all of its functions via installed apps and connected car software.

 For example, apps will allow navigation, sending and responding to messages, making phone calls, playing music, and listening to podcasts or audiobooks. provides the same features.
-And all of this is tap- or voice-activated, ensuring a safer environment while the driver focuses on the road.
+All of this is tap- or voice-activated, thereby ensuring a safer environment leaving the driver to focus on the road.

 There are , however.
 Cars tend to be owned for years.
 Phones tend to be owned for less than two years.
 The integration of the technology embedded in the car and that of ever-changing phone technology is an R&D issue that should be resolved by OEMs.